systeminit/si/app/docs/src/reference/asset/function.md

 Isolate the input path for the call - in this case, it is `KeyName`.

-Then find the correct path for the domain property you want to use as the argument as it would be specified in the Action function - in this case, it is `properties.domain.KeyName`.
+Then, find the correct path for the domain property you want to use as the argument as it would be specified in the Action function - in this case, it is `properties.domain.KeyName`.